Korag/Smart_House/README.md

 - All of the preinstalled ASP.Net MVC packages
 - Mongo DB nuget packages v2.80

+Apart from visual packeges to create virtual house model and visualisation we used:
+- Blender 2.8 for modelling assets
+- Unity 2018.3.9f1 for visualisation

 There's probably more I missed so ...

 ## Contact us if you have any questions